Wawanosh Sands Mern_fonds_Series 1 correspondence File 2

 [Neje Saupau?]

-Sir I now take this opportunity to write a few lines to you in regard to your inquire [inquiry] about [Peetaumihkwut?]. they have ^two hear^ both Ottawaye, the first one was part French, rather tall with a roman nose, which I think is the man you are inquiring about.
+Sir I now take this opportunity to write a few lines to you in regard to your inquire [inquiry] about [Peetaumihkwut?]. they want ^two hear^ both Ottawaye, the first one was part French, rather tall with a roman nose, which I think is the man you are inquiring about.
 I found by inquirering [inquiring] among the Ottaway that the above Peetaunuhkwuk, has or had a brother in that country somewhere, by the name of Peenashe, also a sister.
 The above Peetaunuhkwut has no children living at present nor no near relatives, in this country.
 He died about eight years ago.
 The other Peetaunuhkwut, was a full blooded Indian, rather small in stature, dark complected, no relatives in your country as I could hear. this Peetaunuhkwut has a daughter living.
 That is all that I can find out about Peetaunuhkwut.
 We are at present well and doing well our fields looks nice our corn is from two to three feet high. all quiet hear [here] in Kansas, the Indians is going to have a grand council, fifteen diferent [different] tribes together down among the Cherokees, when the council come off I will tell you the results

 that is all. take care of yourself